contentful/slash-developers/docs/tutorials/general/anatomy-cda-request.md

 Contentful's Delivery API (CDA) is a read-only API for retrieving content from Contentful.
 All content, both JSON and binary, is fetched from the server closest to an user's location by using our global CDN.

 This article goes into detail about how the requests and responses work using the CDA.
-Our official [SDKs](/developers/docs/code/libraries/) should free you from all of these details, but if you want to know exactly how the API works, this page is for you.
+If you want to keep it simple, you can use the SDKs we're offering for the most popular [programming languages](/developers/docs/#libraries).
+But if you want to know exactly how the API works, this page is for you.

 To get started, for every request, clients [need to provide an access token](/developers/docs/references/authentication/), which is created per Space and used to delimit audiences and content classes.

-You can create an access token using [Contentful's Web Interface](https://be.contentful.com/login) or the [Content Management API](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/api-keys/create-an-api-key)
+You can create an access token using [Contentful's Web Interface](https://be.contentful.com/login) or the [Content Management API](/developers/docs/references/content-management-api/#/reference/api-keys/create-an-api-key)

 In a request, `access_token` may be provided as a query parameter `access_token=$token` or a HTTP header `Authorization: Bearer $token`.
 Still, header-based authorization is preferred in most cases.